butfirstchai.com

 • Preheat the oven to 175-180°C (350°F) and line an 8x8 square pan with baking paper.
 I like to lightly grease the pan so the paper sticks neatly.

-• Grab a heat-proof bowl, throw in the semi-sweet chocolate chips.
+• Grab a heatproof bowl, throw in the semi-sweet chocolate chips.
 Place the bowl over steaming hot water to melt it.
 Stir it until it is smooth.
 (You can use your trusted microwave to do this step in 10 to 30 seconds until melted)

 1½ cup chocolate chips semi-sweet

 • Turn off the heat and bring the bowl to the counter.
-Stir in the instant coffee powder, white sugar and brown sugar until they melt into the chocolate.
+Stir in the instant coffee powder, white and brown sugar until they melt into the chocolate.

 1 teaspoon instant coffee (black coffee granuels)